Kerwin Waldroup: Career

 Waldroup was born on August 1, 1974, in Country Club Hills, Illinois.
 He was a member of the 1992, 1993 and 1994 Michigan Wolverines, wearing the number 59.
 He recorded no stats in 1992, and only one tackle in 1993.
 In 1994, he posted a total of 32 tackles including 10 against Illinois on October 22 and 8 against Colorado in The Miracle at Michigan.
-The final game in which he recorded any stats for Michigan was on October 29, 1994 against Purdue.
+The final game in which he recorded any stats for Michigan was on October 29, 1994, against Purdue.
 He is not credited with earning a varsity letter in any season at Michigan.
 In the week after the Purdue game, Waldroup told Michigan's coaches that he was quitting the team.
 Head coach Gary Moeller delayed announcing Waldroup's departure until early November, in hopes that Waldroup would reconsider.
 Moeller told reporters that "academics may have played a part in Waldroup's decision."

+Waldroup was selected in the fifth round of the 1996 NFL Draft by the Lions.
 Waldroup recorded 69 solo tackles and five quarterback sacks in his three-year career in the National Football League.
 He had a career-high six tackles in three games, including back-to-back games in October for the 1996 Detroit Lions.